PooyaAlamirpour/AdvanceLaneLineDetection/ReadMe.md

     objpoints.append(objp)
 ```

-The 'nx' and 'ny' are respectively equal to number of cells in each row and number of cells in each column in the chessboard.
+The `nx` and `ny` are respectively equal to number of cells in each row and number of cells in each column in the chessboard.

 <img src="https://github.com/PooyaAlamirpour/AdvanceLaneLineDetection/blob/master/camera_cal/calibration2_undist.png" width="640" border="10" />

 <img src="https://github.com/PooyaAlamirpour/AdvanceLaneLineDetection/blob/master/camera_cal/calibration3_undist.png" width="640" border="10" />

 ### Warping Perspective
 Assume you are on a road.
 Everything you see which are far from you, are in perspective.
 If we could see all the objects from the front-view instead of perspective, it would be great.
-It is amazing if you know that there is a method in the OpenCV library exactly for that purpose and it is called 'warpPerspective'.
+It is amazing if you know that there is a method in the OpenCV library exactly for that purpose and it is called `warpPerspective`.
-The method is easy, set source and destination points and then use 'warpPerspective' for getting the warped image like below:
+The method is easy, set source and destination points and then use `warpPerspective` for getting the warped image like below:

 M = cv2.getPerspectiveTransform(src, dst)
 warped = cv2.warpPerspective(img, M, img_size, flags=cv2.INTER_LINEAR)